mendixlabs/DropdownDivConverter/README.md

 ## Release Notes
 Appstore 1.5 release:
+- added dynamic titles.
-- updated closing behaviour to be compatible with other similar custom widget closing constructions
+- updated closing behaviour to be compatible with other similar custom widget closing constructions.
-- added closing behaviour to split button click
+- added closing behaviour to split button click.
-- updated to enable Mx 6.10+ compatibility
+- updated to enable Mx 6.10+ compatibility.
-- updated to support nesting a dropdown in a dropdown (note: set the outer one to non self-closing)
+- updated to support nesting a dropdown in a dropdown (note: set the outer one to non self-closing).
+- added the bootstrap link button variant.
 - updated the testproject to higher version.
 Note that this release will therefore not be tested on 5.14.1 anymore.

 Appstore 1.4 release: